raspberrypilearning/memory/CONTRIBUTING.md

 # Contributing

-All contributions are assumed to be licensed under the same license as the source, i.e. CC BY-SA.
-This license must remain in all derivatives of this work.
+All contributions are assumed to be licensed under the same licence as the source, i.e. [CC BY-SA](http://creativecommons.org/licenses/by-sa/4.0/).
+This licence must remain in all derivatives of this work.

 ## Issues

+All edits to a resource should be made to the draft branch, or to a fork of the repo.
+These patches can then be submitted as a pull request.

 If you find a mistake, bug or other problem, please [open an issue](https://github.com/raspberrypilearning/memory/issues) in this repository.